 - 2nd Offense/Complaint: Written Warning issued by the Market Manager

-- 3rd Offense/Complaint: Suspension of Market vendor privileges/cancellation of lease with vendor without refund.
+- 3rd Offense/Complaint: Suspension of Market vendor privileges/cancellation of lease without refund.

 Market Token Program

-All vendors will be required to participate in the Market Token Program and accept Red General Purpose Tokens.
-Vendors selling eligible products will be required to accept Orange and Yellow Link Tokens.
+All vendors (including Artisans) will be required to participate in the Market Token Program and accept Red General Purpose Tokens.
+All vendors selling eligible products will be required to accept Orange and Yellow Link Tokens.
 Vendors are required to sign the Market Token Agreement Form in order to receive approval to sell at the Old Capitol Farmers Market.
 More details will be available prior to the start of the market season.

-I have read the 2016 Vendor document and agree to adhere to the policies, guidelines and rules as stated and agree to submit all required documents and fee payments via ManageMyMarket by the May 1, 2015 deadline.
-If I am not able to utilize ManageMyMarket, paperwork and payments must be delivered to Illinois Stewardship Alliance (ISA) prior to the May 1, 2015 deadline.
+I have read the 2018 Vendor document and agree to adhere to the policies, guidelines, and rules as stated and agree to submit all required documents and fee payments via ManageMyMarket by the May 1, 2018, deadline.
+If I am not able to use ManageMyMarket, paperwork and payments must be delivered to Illinois Stewardship Alliance (ISA) prior to the May 1, 2018, deadline.
 I understand that failure to comply with all applicable rules may result in vendor termination and forfeiture of any paid fees.